maxirok/Programujdziewczyno/README.md

+# Workshop effect from Code Girl with Coders Lab - my first programing Workshop
+In this repository I will show the results of my work as part of this course.

-# Programuj, dziewczyno! - Warsztaty z podstaw front-endu
+Programuj, dziewczyno! - Warsztaty z podstaw front-endu

 ## Jak pracować podczas warsztatu?